 Sometimes, your computer network experiences a hardware issue that’s so severe it will cause your system to slow down to a crawl, or even become entirely disabled.
 For unfortunate times like this, corrective maintenance is in order.
 Having to perform major fixes to your system is never fun, and it can actually be quite expensive.
 However, when breakdowns happen, addressing and fixing the issue is the only way to get back on track.

 Often times, the network problems point right back to a troublesome server unit.
 If the server unit giving you grief is an older model, and you happen to have another server unit that’s newer and underutilized, then server virtualization is an answer to your server woes.
 Essentially, this method allows you to consolidate the applications on your old unit to your new one.
 This allows you to get rid of your older unit entirely, which will save you significant maintenance and utility costs.
 Although, be warned that server over-consolidation with excessive virtual machines on a physical server can lead to deteriorating performance and system instability.
-This is why it’s always a good idea to have IT professionals perform such an important procedure, like the pros at All Business Technologies.
+This is why it’s always a good idea to have IT professionals perform such an important procedure, like the pros at COMPANYNAME.

 A Hardware Refresh